YouPers/yp-backend/README.md

 ## Continuous Deployment to Heroku:

 CircleCI automatically deploys this project to Heroku whenever all Tests pass on the CircleCI Server.

 Heroku uses:
-- "ci" environmont (see config.js) for the master branch.
+- "ci" environmont (see config.js) for the master branch, deploys to http://yp-backend-ci.herokuapp.com
-- "test" environment (see config.js) for the test branch.
+- "test" environment (see config.js) for the test branch, deploys to http://yp-backend-test.herokupp.com

 ## Examples
 _(Coming soon)_